15 Expats Talk about Health Insurance and Healthcare in Colombia

 When we asked expats and global nomads about the quality of medical care in Colombia, they replied:

 "I had a sinus infection and rather than go through the insurance plan, I just went to a private physician and paid cash.
-The doctor visit (including a basic physical exam) plus an antibiotic and an anti-inflammatory injection was less than 20 US dollars," mentioned one expat in Ibague.
+The doctor visit (including a basic physical exam) plus an antibiotic and an anti-inflammatory injection was less than 20 US dollars," wrote an expat living in Ibague.

 "Colombia has a well-developed healthcare system, with both public and private hospitals and clinics providing a wide range of medical services.
 The country has a high number of qualified medical professionals, including doctors, nurses, and specialists, who are able to provide quality care.
 Colombia also has a number of specialized medical centers, such as cancer treatment centers, that offer advanced treatments and technologies.
-Additionally, the country has a number of health insurance plans available to citizens, which can help cover the cost of medical services," commented one expat who moved to Colombia.
+Additionally, the country has a number of health insurance plans available to citizens, which can help cover the cost of medical services," said an expat in Colombia.

 Are healthcare and health insurance expensive in Colombia?

 "Healthcare and health insurance in Colombia can be expensive, depending on the type of coverage and services needed.
 Generally, public healthcare is available at a lower cost than private healthcare, but the quality of care may not be as high.
 Private health insurance plans are available, but they can be costly and may not cover all medical expenses.
-Additionally, many Colombians opt to pay out-of-pocket for medical services, as this can be more affordable than purchasing health insurance," commented one expat who moved to Colombia.
+Additionally, many Colombians opt to pay out-of-pocket for medical services, as this can be more affordable than purchasing health insurance," said one expat living in Colombia.

 What are emergency services like in Colombia?